 Beth Katleman’s sculptures have been described by Ken Johnson in the New York Times as “doll-sized rococo theaters of murder and domestic mayhem.”
 Her ornate, porcelain installations examine themes of consumption and desire.
 In 2011, the Museum of Arts and Design exhibited Folly, a large-scale installation inspired by Toile de Jouy wallpaper.
 Later that year, Folly was awarded the Moet-Hennessy Prize at the Pavilion of Art and Design in New York.
 The House of Christian Dior commissioned Katleman to create smaller versions of Folly for its Hong Kong and London flagship stores.

-Beth Katleman is represented in the permanent collections of the M.H. de Young Museum (San Francisco, CA), the John Michael Kohler Arts Center (Sheboygan, WI), Kohler Company (Kohler, WI), The Kamm Teapot Foundation (Sparta, NC), the Artchie Bay Foundation, (Helena, MT), Christian Dior Flagship (Hong Kong, China; London, UK), The Nike Inc. Collection (Portland, OR) and in other private and public collections worldwide.
+Beth Katleman is represented in the permanent collections of the M.H. de Young Museum (San Francisco, CA), the Arario Museum (Seoul, South Korea), the John Michael Kohler Arts Center (Sheboygan, WI), Kohler Company (Kohler, WI), The Kamm Teapot Foundation (Sparta, NC), the Artchie Bray Foundation, (Helena, MT), Christian Dior Flagship (Hong Kong, China; London, UK), The Nike Inc. Collection (Portland, OR) and in other private and public collections worldwide.
 Her sculptures have been featured in the Barneys New York windows (New York, NY).

 Katleman holds a BA in English from Stanford University, an MFA from Cranbrook Academy of Art and an MBA in Arts Management from UCLA.
 She has taught at Pratt Institute, New York University and Greenwich House Pottery in New York.
 Born in Park Forest, Illinois, Katleman lives and works in Brooklyn, New York.